Tracie-J/weather-data-project/README.md

 * requests - retrieves weather data from the API
 * SQLAlchemy - interacts with the SQLite database

+Libraries:
+* statistics - allows you to use mean
+* datetime - makes working with dates easier

 Install Dependencies:
 Dependencies can be installed by using the Python Interpreter under Settings or pip install -r requirements.txt in the terminal.